manpaco/imagect/README.md

 # imagect

-imagect is a easy-to-use, free and open source image cropping tool.
+imagect is an easy-to-use, free and open source image cropping tool.

 Tool to crop images using a custom shape.
 If the crop is outside the image, you can add custom pixels to avoid leaving empty areas.